 1. It’s them, not anyone else, that really shape your internal company culture and who are therefore best able to speak about working at your company honestly to the outside world.
 And if your own current employees are not happy about working for you, don’t expect to be getting much positive word-of-mouth or pleasant reviews on online review sites

-2. Understanding what your current employees feel is the key to unlocking what you can do better as an organization so that you can make the improvements you need to make as an employer, which then helps you present an employer brand to prospective candidates that’s both more effective and authentic.
+2. Understanding what your current employees feel is the key to unlocking what you can do better as an organization so that you can make the improvements you need to make as an employer, which then helps you present an employer brand to prospective candidates that are both more effective and authentic.

 A great way to learn from current employees is by giving them a quick, lightweight survey to find out what’s working and what’s not in your organization.
 While you’re at it, make sure that they know that your goal is to find ways your company can improve, rather than punishing those employees who have negative criticism about the company.
 Also, be sure to ask targeted questions about your strengths and weaknesses as an employer and to also include specific questions about salary, benefits, workplace culture, corporate mission, and professional development opportunities that both candidates and current employees care about.
 Then, use all of the information you’ve gathered to guide the development and improvement of your employer brand.